-For more than a decade, his research revolved around the relation between Information and Communication Technologies (ICT) and sustainability.
+For almost two decades, his research revolved around the relation between Information and Communication Technologies (ICT) and sustainability.
 In the past, he focused more on the social and economic dimensions, analyzing the implications of technology for the visually impaired

 or how ICT might change economic models

 In recent years, Vlad's research focus changed towards the environmental dimension of sustainability.
 He contributed both methodologically, and with concrete assessments, to understanding the environmental impact of ICT in general and the Internet in particular.
 His most recent research interest is in the abatement potential of ICT (i.e., its potential to reduce the energy footprint of society at large).
 This potential has often been claimed, but most existing assessments use questionable methods and anecdotal evidence at best.